stoicaviator/arch_metapackage_guide/README.md

 ### Q8.
 What is the AUR?
 How do AUR helpers work?
 The Arch User Repository (AUR) is not really a repository as we've discussed them.
 As we've already covered, a repository is a directory containing a database and a bunch of packages, and packages are self-contained compressed archives containing all the information and files required to install a particular package.
 The AUR does have a database, but that database is not the same as the repository databases we'll be dealing with.
 It also doesn't contain packages, it contains what are referred to as "snapshots".
 These snapshots contain the source files required by the ABS to build packages.
 While commonly referred to as "AUR packages", they are in fact not packages until after you download the snapshot and turn them into a package using the ABS.
 Even if you use an AUR helper now, such as `yay`, your first install required you to make `yay` yourself by downloading the snapshot from the AUR and using the ABS to create a `yay` package, which you then installed with pacman.
 We will be covering how to do this a bit later if you have forgotten how.

+### Q9.
+What do you mean by "local repo" and "hosted repo"?
+In theory, what I call a "hosted repo" is incorrect.
+I don't mean we want to have our repo hosted on AWS or anything that conplex, I simply use the term "local repo" to mean "installed on the local computer" and "hosted repo" to mean "installed on one of our computers on the network and hosted via a lightweight web server."
+It's a convention I only devised for use in this guide to differentiate the two types of repos I wanted to cover.
+While I will be using a webserver in my examples, it is worth noting that this isn't the only way.
+You could use FTP, Samba, NFS or something else to share your repo over your network, but I find lighttpd is such an easy webserver to set up and use that I decided to use it in my examples.
+So just bear in mind these terms aren't official or universal, and are conventions just for this guide.

 ## Repositories

 ### Pacman and Repos